p2-inc/phasetwo-docs/docs/self-service/dedicated-clusters.md

 ### Custom domains

-Support for custom domains is avao;ab;e for all cloud providers.
+Support for custom domains is available for all cloud providers.
 In order to set up a custom domain that you already own, specify the desired domain when creating the cluster.
 Following setup of your cluster, you will need to create 2 DNS records.

 For all cloud providers: